Is Hever Castle worth visiting? The answer is a resounding yes!

 If you’re staying in London, take a taxi, tube or train to London Bridge rail station.
 There’s a tube and a rail station at London Bridge, you want RAIL.

 Direct service runs to Hever station approximately once an hour and the journey takes 50 minutes each way.
 The cost of a round trip ticket is under $13.
-(You can also get this same train line from East Croydon rail station) If in doubt, look for the end destination of this line to be UCKFIELD.
+(You can also get this same train line from East Croydon rail station) Look for the end destination of this line to be UCKFIELD.

 From Southern England

-If you’re staying in Brighton or on the south east coast of England without a car, you’ll have to take the Regency bus (No.28, 29) or a taxi to Uckfield rail station.
-From Uckfield to Hever the journey will take about 30 minutes and a round trip ticket is under $9.
+If you’re staying in Brighton or on the south east coast of England and don’t have a car, you’ll need to take the Regency bus (No.28, 29) or a taxi to Uckfield rail station.
+Pay for bus tickets on board the bus with a CC.
+From Uckfield to Hever the rail journey will take about 30 minutes and a round trip ticket is under $9.

 From Gatwick or Heathrow Airport